ROSRider/rosrider_doc/docs/GAZEBO.md

 ### Gazebo and RVIZ

-make gazebo, and rviz run side by side
+[TODO: gazebo, and rviz run side by side]

 ### Utilities